sjforman/sjforman.github.io/content/posts/disease-information-statement/index.md

 [Calypta Health](https://calyptahealth.com/) offers [tools to help with this problem](https://app.calyptahealth.com/), including a [guide for MMR specifically](https://app.calyptahealth.com/pub/flows/mmr-primary-series).
 Should we build Disease Information Statements, too, as supplements to the numberless VISs?

 [^stable]: This edition of the MMR VIS is dated January 31, 2025, and the document has read essentially this way for thirty years.
-Whatever you think of the current management of HHS, this is not their doing.
+These deficiencies aren't the work of the current HHS and CDC.

 [^strain]: The handful of vaccine-strain deaths on record were in severely immunocompromised patients, which is exactly why the vaccine is contraindicated for them.